DigicompAcademy/az-900-labs/Instructions/Walkthroughs/M02-04-Create a virtual network.md

 In this task, we will create a virtual network.

-Note: Before beginning the lab, disable both the public and private firewall in your virtual machine by opening the Start menu > Settings > Network and Internet > Locate Windows Firewall

 1. Sign in to the Azure portal at <a href="https://portal.azure.com" target="_blank"><span style="color: #0066cc;" color="#0066cc">https://portal.azure.com</span></a>

 2. From the **All services** blade, search for and select **Virtual networks**, and then click **+ Create**.